lupyuen2/wip-nuttx/README.md

 Our NuttX UART Driver (0x50200b48) tries to read the UART Register (0x30002084) but fails (Load Page Fault, cause=13).

+Why different from Ox64 Device?
+Is there a problem with our Ox64 TinyEMU Emulator?

 Let's track down why mmu_ln_setentry caused the UART I/O to fail...

 ```text